STORY Dining in Japan Explore Japan's varied culinary scene

 While sushi may be famous the world over, it is only the tip of the Japanese culinary iceberg

 You should certainly have some sushi while you are in Japan, but for the full Japanese culinary experience, make sure to order a teishoku for lunch and splash out on some kaiseki for a luxurious dinner.
-Book a table at a Michelin-starred restaurant or drop into a local street vendor for some piping hot noodles.
+Book a table at a top rated restaurant or drop into a local street vendor for some piping hot noodles.

 Kaiseki is a traditional Japanese multi-course meal that is an experience for all of the senses.
 A kaiseki dinner will be reflective of the best foods of the season and local specialties.
 Each course is a balancing act of flavor, texture and appearance.
 This style of dining will give you incredible insight into Japanese culinary culture and the importance it places on presentation.

 Japan boasts many top rated restaurants that have been given stars by world-famous guidebooks, most of which are concentrated in Tokyo, Osaka and Kyoto.
 While star-awarded restaurants may leave you wondering about the bill, fear not.
 They include a range of options, from high-end French, Italian and Kaiseki establishments to cheap street-side ramen noodles, and Japan is an excellent place to try them.